SaikaSakura/SaikaSakura/README.md

 ## I am Miangliamg Wang

--   Full-time employee
+- Full-time employee , Maker of [AFFiNE](http://affine.pro/)
--   Currently, working for [Affine](https://affine.gitbook.io/affine/) as frontend engineer
+- Currently, working for [AFFiNE](http://affine.pro/) as <b>the Head of Structural Editing</b>
 - Chat with me about anything in this universe by [MingliangWang](mingiangwang0o0.gmail.com)
 - Love comic and Video Games (now playing：Horizon Forbidden West )